 - Use the ‘sharing’ feature to share your evaluation with a member of the Counting What Counts team.

-- Contact us at Counting What Counts to request that we transpose your public survey.
+- At least one week before the survey is required, contact us at Counting What Counts to request that we transpose your public survey.

 - We will transpose your survey onto the requested paper format (e.g. PDF, Word document) and return it to you.

 - You can print out your paper surveys and distribute them at your event.

 Even if you are using a paper survey to collect public data, you should still use the Culture Counts platform to set up and distribute surveys for self and peer assessors.
 Once your public data is uploaded into the system, you will be able to view and download graphs of the self, peer and public data together.
 You will also be able to use the reporting template to produce a full report on your evaluation for your Relationship Manager, and to download all the raw data in a CSV file for further analysis.